 Flexible spatial resolution that balances computational needs with data availability and inherent uncertainty, avoiding the trap of "false precision"

 Spatial, temporal forecasts at the feeder, substation, or ZIP Code level, as desired

-Auto-calibrates in minutes with updated data, ensuring that forecasts are never stale
+Auto-calibrates in a couple of hours (for a mid-size utility) with updated data, ensuring that forecasts are never stale

 Model is custom-tailored to meet your evolving needs